 And to make it even worth it, they make this strategy more efficient.
 These AI companies go through different stages :

 b- Answering user questions in real time,

 c- Optimizing resources,

 d- Adapting interaction to customer behavior,

 e – Last but not least, interacting with the visitor at the right moment.

 E-commerce is shifting into a whole new era, going from transactional interaction to conversational one and making this digital world moving and proposing new ways of behaviors and habits.

 If there is one main word to remember when we think about conversational commerce is “convenience”.
-And at Marketeer, we believe in your business and we can therefore help you sell more by making it really work, developing a strategic consulting and business intelligence and therefore be a reseller for your company through Facebook Messenger and WhatsApp.
+And at Marketeer, we believe in your business and can help you sell more by making it really work, developing a strategic consulting and business intelligence and therefore be a reseller for your company through Facebook Messenger and WhatsApp.
 If you are interested by this opportunity, you can visit our website or find us through our social media pages :